LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Chrome DevTools (this is accessed by either pressing F12 on a webpage or right-clicking and selecting "Inspect"), the process is the same for other browsers, however, they may have slightly different wording in the context menus.
 I provided install guides in the previously linked guides, if you are unsure.
 * [Colour Contrast Analyser,](https://www.tpgi.com/color-contrast-checker/) this is an installable tool, if you cannot install software on your work machine (like me), then you can use either a colour contrast checker extension, from your chosen browser's extensions store or better still, the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/), which is web-based

 I will identify which tools or methods I used to find the issue.
 I will at times use bookmarklets, which are just small scripts that mostly serve a single purpose.
-To install these, you simply drag (or use the context menu) them into your bookmarks bar and when you want to use them, you just click them.
+To install these, you simply drag them (or use the context menu) into your bookmarks bar and when you want to use them, you just click them.
 I'll provide a link to each that I use, when I use it the first time.

 #### Resources

-* [WCAG 2.2 Qucikref, I've filtered this to only show Level A and Level AA](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&levels=aaa), that's not because AAA isn't important, it's just that in the trenches you will mostly be fighting against Level AA enemy combatants (AKA legal conformance), the AAA stuff is usually snipers in  we don't encounter (sad, but true)
+* [WCAG 2.2 Qucikref, I've filtered this to only show Level A and Level AA](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&levels=aaa), that's not because AAA isn't important, it's just that in the trenches you will mostly be fighting against Level AA enemy combatants (AKA legal conformance), the AAA stuff is a bit like the elite special forces combatants, in that we know they are there, but we barely ever see or encounter them (sad, but true)
 * I'm not using this, but if you are just starting out, you may find the [A11y project's Accessibility Checklist](https://www.a11yproject.com/checklist/) to be useful to know what to test for

 ### Be comfortable with your choices